TS000/lighthouse-developer-portal/docs/running-locally.md

 ## Install and run locally with Docker

-Running lighthouse-embark locally with Docker can be a great way to work on the app if you don't want to use `Codespaces`.
+Running lighthouse-developer-portal locally with Docker can be a great way to work on the app if you don't want to use `Codespaces`.
 Building the application using `docker-compose` will take a few minutes, but having more control over the application can be nice.

 ### Prerequisites